jourquin/Nodus/demo/MLogit/README.md

 # A simple user defined modal split method, as a plugin for Nodus

 This is an example of how to develop specific modal split methods as plugin's for Nodus.
-This one is a conditionnal logit, which utility function is explained in the documentation of the "demo" project.
+This one is a conditional logit, which utility function is explained in the documentation of the "demo" project.

 - The explanatory variable is gathered from an uncalibrated multimodal assignment, i.e., the total travel cost for all the modes and origin-destination pairs.
 This information is read from the assignment "header" table, along with the expected quantities for each mode (in the modal OD matrices).
-The result is written in the "mlogit_input" table created by the "CreateMLogitInput.groovy" script.
+The result is written in the "mlogit_input.dbf" file, created in the project directory by the "CreateMLogitInput.groovy" script.

 - The estimators are then computed using by the "MLogit.R" script.
-To run it, [R](https://www.r-project.org/) must be installed on your computer, along with the "RJDBC" and "mlogit" packages.
+To run it, [R](https://www.r-project.org/) must be installed on your computer, along with the [foreign](https://cran.r-project.org/package=foreign) and [mlogit](https://cran.r-project.org/package=mlogit) packages.
 The script produces the "mlogit.txt" file, containing the output of the estimated models (one for each group of commodities).
 The estimators are also stored in "mlogit_coefs.txt".
 The content of this file can be cut & pasted in a Nodus cost file.